Long-Term Supported Versions

 File Type

-Table 1 describes the file types that may be used in the makefiles file.
+Table 1 describes the file types that may be used in the Makefiles.

 Table 1 File types